Many popular Muslim speakers are quoting this ḥadith:

 I prohibited two foolish immoral voices: a voice when (there is) blessing, frivolous play and the flutes of Shayṭān, and a voice when (there is) calamity while clawing at one’s face and tearing one’s clothes and the scream of Shayṭān.

 - The tradition is cited in several collections, amongst them: al-Mustadrak of Ḥākim; al-Muṣṣanaf of Ibn Abi Shayba, al-Ṭabaqāt al-Kubra of Ibn Sa’d, Musnad ‘Abd ibn Ḥumayd and al-‘Adāb by Imām Bayhaqi.
 The channel of reporting is via Ibn Abi Layla from ‘Aṭā from Jābir.
 However, Ibn Abi Layla is ḍaef (weak).
 Bayhaqi said of him that he was not strong in ḥadith, having weakness of memory and a great number of mistakes in his narrations.
-Ibn Ḥibbān noted he had quite serious errors, with numbers manākeer in his narrations.
+Ibn Ḥibbān noted he had quite serious errors, with numerous manākeer in his narrations.
 Aḥmad bin Ḥanbal noted him as ḍaef, having weakness of memory and disturbance in his reporting and that he reports numerous mistakes reporting from ‘Aṭā.

 - For further reading and an in-depth analysis upon the corpus of textual evidences, please refer to our book, A Ruling on Music & Chess, which is a translation of a pertinent section in al-Muḥalla bil’Athār by Ibn Ḥazm.